brainandforce/Electrum.jl/README.md

 the minor version with `/release`: for instance, `0.1/release` contains the latest release version in the 0.1 series.

-Electrum.jl is tested against the most recent LTS release (currently 1.6.7).
+Electrum.jl is tested against the most recent LTS release (currently 1.6.7) and the current stable release.
+Julia 1.5 and earlier are not supported.

 ## Current features